 We conduct our research and development activities at our CLIA-certified and CAP-accredited laboratory in Pittsburgh, Pennsylvania.
 Our research and development efforts primarily focus on providing data and analyses necessary to support and improve our existing products on the market.
-Additionally, our research and development activities provide product line extension of our existing products as well as new product opportunities utilizing our proprietary platforms and extensive bioinformatics repositories and data bases.
+Additionally, our research and development activities provide product line extension of our existing products as well as new product opportunities utilizing our proprietary platforms and extensive bioinformatics repositories and databases.

-Also, we use reagents for cross site validations and validations of new assays to be used in clinical trials.
-We may enter into collaborative relationships with research and academic institutions for the development of additional or enhanced tests to further increase the depth and breadth of our test offerings.
+As part of our growth strategy, we may enter into collaborative relationships with research and academic institutions for the development of additional or enhanced tests to further increase the depth and breadth of our test offerings.
 Where appropriate, we may also enter into licensing agreements with our collaborative partners to both license intellectual property for use in our test panels as well as licensing such intellectual property out.

-Our research and development costs are primarily clinical costs and were approximately \$0.7 million and \$1.5 million in 2022 and 2021, respectively.
+Our research and development costs are primarily clinical costs and were approximately \$0.6 million and \$0.7 million in 2023 and 2022, respectively.